ChirpNest/ChirpNest/README.md

 ![architecture](https://github.com/ChirpNest/ChirpNest/blob/master/documentation/architecture.jpg "architecture")
 ChirpNest is a SW that runs on a "LORIX One" gateway.
 ChirpNest uses [ChirpStack](www.chirpstack.io) as a LoRa Network Server plus its well-designed components such as user-friendly web-interface for device management and APIs for integration.
-Data from known LoRaWAN devices (right now LoRaWAN devices from KELLER are supported only) are stored into a local PostgreSQL DB.
+Data from known LoRaWAN devices (right now LoRaWAN devices from [KELLER](https://keller-druck.com/en/products/wireless-solutions/remote-transmission-units/adt1-tube) are supported only) are stored into a local PostgreSQL DB.
 A module called "[KIWI Server](https://github.com/ChirpNest/KIWIServer)" offers a API to gather the measurement data from the DB.
-A Windows tool "[KIWI Desktop](https://github.com/ChirpNest/KIWIDesktop)" can load the data, visualize, delete or expor tthe data.
+A Windows tool "[KIWI Desktop](https://github.com/ChirpNest/KIWIDesktop)" can load the data, visualize, delete or expor the data.

 ## Getting Started
 Follow this guide to set up and start with ChirpNest